urieltan/tp/docs/DeveloperGuide.md

 * 3c.
 The user marks a recurring task as done.

     * 3c1.
-Lifebook will automatically add a new task with the same details, with a new deadline given by the recurrence.
+Lifebook will automatically add a new task with the same details, with a new deadline given by the _recurrence_.

 **Use case: UC5 Find contacts by name and/or tag**